Mishar Tatars: Culture

 Like the Tatar majority, Mishars also are Sunni Muslim.

 The Mishars speak the western dialect of the Tatar language.
 (The Mishar Dialect).
 It is further divided into several local dialects.
-The Western dialect is characterized by the absence of the labialized [ɒ] and the uvular [q] and [ʁ] found in the Middle Tatar dialect.
-In some local dialects there is an affricate [tʃ], in others [ts].
-The written Tatar language (ie the Kazan dialect) has been formed as a result of the mixing of central and western dialects.
+The Western dialect is characterized by the absence of the labialized /[ɒ]/ and the uvular /[q]/ and /[ʁ]/ found in the Middle Tatar dialect.
+In some local dialects there is an affricate /[tʃ]/, in others /[ts]/.
+The written Tatar language (i.e., the Kazan dialect) has been formed as a result of the mixing of central and western dialects.
 The Mishar dialect, especially in the Sergach area, has been said to be very similar to the ancient Kipchak languages.
 Some linguists (Radlov, Samoylovich) think that Mishar Tatar belongs to the Kipchak-Cuman group rather than to the Kipchak-Bulgar group.
 Khayretdinov: "The Mishar dialect is incomparably closer to the Kipchak language than other languages of the Kipchak subgroup in many phonetic and especially morphological features".

 Material from the second half of the 18th century on the Mishar dialect shows references to the Kasimov dialect, which has since disappeared, and especially to the Kadom area.
 Russian loanwords also appear.

 G. N. Akhmarov noticed a similarity in the Mishar and Kazakh cultures in the national dress of women and in the ancient Kipchak words, which are not found in the Kazan Tatar dialect, but are in the center for the Kazakhs, as well as Siberian Tatars and Altai people.

 Russian and Mordvian influences have been observed in Mishar architecture, house construction and home decoration.
 Mishar tales often contain signs of paganism and a lot of animal motifs.
 Social satire has also been popular.
 It usually targetes the rich and spiritual leaders.
 Folk poetry is wistful, about the home region and miserable human fates.
 The wedding songs of the Mishar people are very similar to the songs of the Chuvash.
 According to Orlov, the Mishars resemble the Karaites and the Balkars because of their language, traditional food, and the naming of the days of the week.
 A. Samoylovich writes; "The individual name system of the days of the week is observed in a wide area, from the Meshcheryaks of the Sergach region of Nizhny Novgorod province to the Turks of Anatolia and the Balkan Peninsula."

 Even though the Mishars present many different ethnic traits, they are (like Balkars) said to be one of the "purest representatives" of ancient Kipchaks today.
 Orlov states: "Nizhny Novogord Tatars are one of the original Tatar groups, who maintain the continuity of Kipchak-Turkic language, culture and tradition."

 A. Leitzinger thinks Mishars have more Kipchak in their dialect, where as Bolgar influence possibly is found better among the Kazan Tatars.